Why you should learn about SMB Direct, RDMA & lossless Ethernet for both networking & storage solutions

 Quality of Service (QoS) can and will help.
 Just remember it’s technology, not magic.
 Windows Server QoS has quite a history.
 Today, generally speaking, Windows offers 3 ways to do QoS.
 Let’s have a quick look at those.

 There is what I will call native QoS, which is the oldest and is policy based which allows GPOs to be leveraged to manage them.
 The OS Packet Scheduler applies the QoS rules to the network traffic passing through the Windows network stack.
 While it works and can be quite specific it can be tedious.
 Usually, it’s only done when absolutely required (VoIP, video, backups …).
 It works both on physical hosts and inside virtual machines and it most certainly still has its place for certain use cases or when no other options are available or cannot deliver the capabilities needed.
 In the real world, I don’t see this deployed very often.

 Before Windows Server 2012 Hyper-V was missing QoS capabilities.
 In heavily virtualized environments this was an operational and functional pain point.
 That was addressed with the introduction of Hyper-V or Virtual Switch QoS.

 Also introduced in Windows Server 2012 is the capability to do minimum bandwidth instead of just bandwidth limiting.
 The ability to easily differentiate between the various network types was a second welcome enhancement.

 The figure above shows a fully converged Hyper-V QoS with minimal bandwidth configuration in combination with optional classification and tagging for priorities in the VMs and Management OS.
-In real live it’s either used as a one of the tame a bandwidth hungry VM or to provide a consistent bandwidth experience in VDI deployments.
+In real life, it’s either used as a one of the time a bandwidth hungry VM or to provide a consistent bandwidth experience in VDI deployments.

 Data Center Bridging QoS